digitalnomads/digitalnomads.github.io/README.md

 # Introduction
-There was a need of storing essential information for (#nomads community)[http://hashtagnomads.com].
+There was a need of storing essential information for [#nomads community](http://hashtagnomads.com).
 Obvios way of doing it is using wiki, but all the wiki engines out there are pretty complicated.So this idea of using github and middleman was born.

 - This is completely open source project hosted by Github pages
 - Powered by Middleman static site generator